 This panel gives you access to virtually all of the application and project settings.
 Using this panel, you can manage floor plans or conducted surveys, configure requirements for your wireless network, change the scanner settings, select color schemes for your visualizations, etc. For a detailed description of these functions, refer to the Configuring TamoGraph chapter.

 Main Menu

 The application menu commands are described below.
+Some menu items are located in different places in the Windows and macOS versions.

 Project